 Stage III: The Wrap-Up

-- Identify key findings & insights
+a.
+Identify key findings & insights

 Now that the business coaching session is almost at its end, the final step is to summarize the takeaways from that session.
 This wrap-up review of the business coaching session is important as it lets the client mull over the entire session and its outcomes while it is still fresh.

 This helps to not just retain the knowledge but can also be essential in aiding transformative results down the road.
 (Btw, Simpy.Coach integrates Private Journal as part of the coaching journey for both the coach and the client, independently, to reflect on and jot down their thoughts and learnings after a session!)

 You can encourage your client to reflect on the key findings & insights that they have derived from the session by asking pertinent questions.
 For example, if the client’s goal is to boost profit margins for their team for the upcoming quarter, ask if the ideation & brain storming resulted in throwing up a roadmap to increase revenue for that quarter.

 Those who generally take part in business coaching sessions are rather busy, so the chances of them forgetting a lot of the discussion from the session is high.
 To counter that, ask them to jot down the takeaways from the session not only because it will be important for any action steps that need to be implemented, but also to encourage the client to take accountability for their own progress.